What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 About The Experiment

-This was a highly detailed experiment to determine what the best cardio workout is.
+This was a highly detailed experiment to determine the best cardio workout.
 We did our best to control all variables from diet to sleep quantity to hydration to alcohol consumption.

 We’re all unique individuals, and our results could be different than yours.
 In this post, you have everything you need to repeat the experiment and find out what is the best cardio workout for you.

-If you plan to repeat the experiment, or if you’re just geeks like us, below are the detailed controls and variables.
+If you plan to repeat the experiment, or if you’re just a geek like us, below are the variables we tried to control for.
 If you’re not, skip down to the results section.

 Variables